UCL/research-computing-with-cpp/05libraries/sec02LibraryBasics.md

 Directly using the compiler without a build tool (e.g., [CMake][lesson-cmake]) will eventually become too difficult and cause a mess.

-Find more details of these steps on the following material:
+Find more details of these steps on the following resources:
 - [The C Preprocessor][CppAdv6] chapter on the [C++: Advanced Topics][CppAdv] course.
 - How the C++ [Compiler][CppChernoCompiler] and [Linker][CppChernoLinker] works videos by [The Cherno][Cherno].